 Decrease transaction costs

-When you talk about an online transaction, there are multiple elements that you have to consider.
+An online transaction has multiple elements that you have to consider.
 There are trading companies or applications, transfer channels, as well as some intermediaries who slow down the process and introduce some extra charges to it.
 The costs rise even more for international dealing.

 A study by McKinsey says that remittance companies are making $40 billion per year with these fees.
 Blockchains can decrease all these losses.
 Blockchains enable direct peer-to-peer (p2p) transactions over the internet, which eliminates the intermediaries and their costs.
 The decentralized system also eliminates delays in online payments.
 Their real-time data updating feature further ensures smooth, error-free operations and prevents extra charges or lost investments.